 First, there was no exodus out of Egypt.
 That was a revenge fantasy created to give courage while the Jews were slaves for Babylon.
 (If there had been a massive exodus, the physical evidence would have been discovered long ago.
 The exodus is never mentioned in Egyptian history, which is quite extensive.)

 The history of the Jews was not recorded until they had been annexed by Babylon and Moses was created as a composite of Cyrus the Great and Cyrus’s avatar Zoroaster.
 Both Moses and Zoroaster go to the top of the smokey mountain, meet the burning bush, and bring back the official laws of the one true god.
-The Moses myth was shaped immediately after Cyrus the Great conquered Babylon.
+The Moses myth was shaped immediately after Cyrus conquered Babylon and freed all the slaves.
 Cyrus not only freed the enslaved Jews, he gave them permission and funds to rebuild Solomon’s Temple in Jerusalem provided they wrote down their laws.
 In gratitude is it any wonder many Zoroastrian elements were absorbed into Judaism?

 The reason you add magical elements to myth is to provide the necessary sense of enchantment needed to penetrate and elevate the psyche.
 The evolution of religion was a complex process that built new layers on top of older concepts.
 Religion began as the fulcrum for convincing the population to go along with wars of conquest, and in many religions, this primary role remains untouched.
 First, a priest anointed some rich person king, and then the king anointed the priest pope.
 And then the pope gave the king permission to conduct holy war against the designated scapegoats, whose property could then be seized and divided between the king and pope.
 It was the original mutual-admiration society for profit.

 At some point, cannabis was disappeared from all religious history, even though it had served as the principle sacrament for numerous religions for over a thousand years.
 An inconvenient truth is that soma and haoma are bhang.